MicrosoftDocs/xamarin-docs/docs/essentials/get-started.md

     # [Android](#tab/android)

-    Xamarin.Essentials supports a minimum Android version of 4.4, corresponding to API level 19, but the target Android version for compiling must be 9.0, corresponding to API level 28.
+    Xamarin.Essentials supports a minimum Android version of 4.4, corresponding to API level 19, but the target Android version for compiling must be 9.0 or 10.0, corresponding to API level 28 and level 29.
 (In Visual Studio, these two versions are set in the Project Properties dialog for the Android project, in the Android Manifest tab.
 In Visual Studio for Mac, they're set in the Project Options dialog for the Android project, in the Android Application tab.)

-    Xamarin.Essentials installs version 28.0.0.3 of the Xamarin.Android.Support libraries that it requires.
+    When compiling against Android 9.0, Xamarin.Essentials installs version 28.0.0.3 of the Xamarin.Android.Support libraries that it requires.
 Any other Xamarin.Android.Support libraries that your application requires should also be updated to version 28.0.0.3 using the NuGet package manager.
 All Xamarin.Android.Support libraries used by your application should be the same, and should be at least version 28.0.0.3.
 Refer to the [troubleshooting page](troubleshooting.md) if you have issues adding the Xamarin.Essentials NuGet or updating NuGets in your solution.

+    Starting with version 1.5.0 when compiling against Android 10.0, Xamarin.Essentials install AndroidX support libraries that it requires.
+Read through the [AndroidX documentation](https://docs.microsoft.com/xamarin/android/platform/androidx) if you have not made the transition yet.

-    In the Android project's `MainLauncher` or any `Activity` that is launched Xamarin.Essentials must be initialized in the `OnCreate` method:
+    In the Android project's `MainLauncher` or any `Activity` that is launched, Xamarin.Essentials must be initialized in the `OnCreate` method:

     ```csharp
     protected override void OnCreate(Bundle savedInstanceState) {